wp-plugins/jj-nextgen-jquery-carousel/readme.txt

 == Changelog ==

+- 1.1.2: New shuffle field.
+If order is random and this is true will shuffle images with javascript.
+Useful if your are caching your pages.
+This use to be always on in previous verions but some people want images to load in order so if not caching the page no need to be turned on.
 - 1.1.1: Fix.
 - 1.1.0: Optimisation.
 - 1.0.9: FAQ about how to make carousel scroll in other direction.